OCamlPro/gnucobol/build_windows/README.txt

 How to use the dist package:

 * unzip wherever you want
-* call "set_env_vs.bat" for use with Visual Studio and Win32
+* call "set_env_vs32.cmd" for use with Visual Studio and Win32
-* call "set_env_vs64.bat" for use with Visual Studio and x64
+* call "set_env_vs64.cmd" for use with Visual Studio and x64
 * use cobc/cobcrun

 How to test the native builds: